LastSprint/feedback_bot/README.md

 ### 0-level support

-**WARNING**

-Don't add steve to any random channel, because this automatization will push messages in any channel where `Steve` is

 1. Listen for all channels in which bot `Steve` was added
 2. If new message was posted to one of this channel the `POST /slack_events/steve` will be called by slack
-3. Service validate that author of this message wasn't this bot (vai comparing author id with this bot id which was set in `STEVE_SLACK_BOT_ID`)
+3. Service validate that author of this message wasn't this bot (via comparing author id with this bot id which was set in `STEVE_SLACK_BOT_ID`)
 4. Validates that this message wasn't in thread
+5. Validates that message was sent from channel listed in `SUPPORT_AUTOMATION_CHANNELS_TO_REPLY`
 5. Send specific message in thread linked to the user's message (text fo the message should be set in `STEVE_SLACK_BOT_DEVOPS_INFO_MESSAGE_TO_REPLY`)
+6. Increment requests count in MongoDB

+---

 Slack api auth token must be set in `STEVE_SLACK_BOT_AUTH_TOKEN`